‘The Bobby Brown Story’ Shocker: Alleges Singer Cheated On Whitney Houston With Janet Jackson

 The film also claimed that Brown realized for the first time that Houston had a drug problem on their wedding day when he saw her doing cocaine before the ceremony.

-The Bobby Brown Story also alleges that Houston and another woman whom Brown cheated on the singer with, were pregnant at the same time.
+The Bobby Brown Story also alleges that Houston and another woman whom Brown cheated on the singer with were pregnant at the same time.
 The film revealed that Houston lost that baby while filming The Bodyguard with Kevin Costner.

 The biopic also touches on the delicate subject that Houston was bisexual and continued a relationship with her best friend Robyn Crawford throughout her marriage to Brown.
 The film also depicts the tempestuous relationship between Crawford and Brown as well.